A substantial programme of research and consultation informed proposals for the Key Information Set (KIS) and the new Unistats website.

 Working groups and institutional pilots

-Four KIS Expert Working Groups were established in 2011 to test the collection of data that were not already available nationally.
+Four KIS Expert Working Groups were established in 2011 to test the collection of data that was not already available nationally.

 Recommendations from the KIS Expert Working Group

-Institutional Pilot Groups looked at ways to develop a robust template, method and guidance for creating and/or collating the information items that were recommended by the expert working groups.
+Institutional Pilot Groups looked at ways to develop a robust template, method and guidance for creating or collating the information items that were recommended by the expert working groups.